gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 How many people will be involved in your self-selection?
 Will it include all of your existing project teams or a subset?

-Reducing the size of the self-selection to only a subset of the teams at HBC Digital made our experiment more plausable.
+Reducing the size of the self-selection to only a subset of the teams at HBC Digital made our experiment more plausible.
 By the same token, it created a bit of a confusion around who was in vs. who was not.

 If you are running a self-selection for a subset of your teams, make sure that the list of participants is known and publicly available to everyone.
 Verify that the total number of participants is equal or smaller than the number of open spots on the new teams.